General FAQs

 MERMAID is a free, open platform for anyone collecting or using coral reef data.
 Researchers, NGOs, governments, and community groups worldwide use MERMAID to record, analyze, and visualize coral reef status and trends.
 More than 3,000 users from 180 organizations are already part of the MERMAID community — explore their work on MERMAID Explore.

 MERMAID supports benthic surveys (line intercept transect, point intercept transect, photo quadrat transect), fish surveys (belt transect), bleaching surveys (rapid assessment using quadrats), and habitat complexity surveys (visual scoring).
 We are currently implementing a macroinvertebrate survey.
-Have another survey you'd like to see us add?
-Please reach out.

 MERMAID ensures that your data are safely stored, backed up and encrypted.
-Our cloud infrastructure is hosted by Amazon Web Services (AWS), one of the world's most robust infrastructures and maintains the highest standards of data protection and privacy.
-Read more in our Terms of Service.
+Our cloud infrastructure is hosted by Amazon Web Services (AWS), one of the world's most robust cloud infrastructures and maintains the highest standards of data protection and privacy.

 MERMAID enhances data standardization and validation to ensure consistency in data analysis and reporting.
 After users conduct surveys and enter observations into MERMAID, a series of QA/QC checks are performed automatically to catch common errors or typos.
 These checks are then validated by users before data are submitted, ensuring data reliability.